-May displaced the lowest classes of Africans to the 'Nakawa Settlement for Itinerant Labor' between Kololo and Naguru, near the industrial area, in what one contemporary review called rather optimistically 'an African "suburb" for non-government workers ... similar to the non-Government European!'65 (Figure 7.8) For these African laborers, May planned rows of small huts around a large open green space containing cultural facilities.
+May displaced the lowest classes of Africans to the "Nakawa Settlement for Itinerant Labour" between Kololo and Naguru, near the industrial area, in what one contemporary review called rather optimistically "an African 'suburb' for non-government workers ... similar to the non-Government European!"
+(Figure 15.8).
+For these African labourer's, May planned rows of small huts around a large open green space containing cultural facilities.
 Different house types were planned for bachelors and families.
-Communal kitchens at the end of each row were to provide nourishing meals to single workers and to free up female labor.
+Communal kitchens at the end of each row were to provide nourishing meals to single workers and to free up female labour.
 Workshops were intended to furnish employment for those not working in the industrial area.
 Allotment gardens were to keep women productively busy while men were at work elsewhere.
-A new central park provided pleasurable amenities which would 'make the life of the African labourer richer, beyond just working to provide the bare necessities of life, [and thereby prevent the] continuous coming and going of African labour.'66 European cultural and educational institutions such as museums, theaters, cinemas and exhibition buildings within the park were to serve, in May's words, '[as a kind of] propaganda ... to contribute very essentially to preparing [the] African masses for their future development.'67 or Erzieher, that would encourage certain cultured behaviours.
-Fritz Wichert, editor of the magazine Das neue Frankfurt that chronicled and promoted May's earlier cultural program, summarized May's position in a 1928 article 'The New Building as Educator':
+A new central park provided pleasurable amenities which would "make the life of the African labourer richer, beyond just working to provide the bare necessities of life, [and thereby prevent the] continuous coming and going of African labour".
+66 European cultural and educational institutions such as museums, theatres, cinemas and exhibition buildings within the park were to serve, in May's words, "[as a kind of] propaganda ... to contribute very essentially to preparing [the] African masses for their future development".
+67